Signed in as:

 - Dennis Mack, Red Belt

-- Jackson Sisk, Junior Purple Belt
+- Jackson Sisk, Teen Red Belt

-- Abigail Shelby, Junior Green Belt
+- Abigail Shelby, Teem Red Belt

 FRASER, Colorado – During the blistering heatwave of late last week, a dozen taekwondo students from Southeast Missouri found an interesting way to beat the heat.
 They traveled with their instructor to Snow Mountain Ranch (YMCA of the Rockies) to the Colorado Taekwondo Institute’s Moo Sul Kwan CamXpo 2021.
 The CamXpo is a unique hybrid experience of the Colorado Institute’s camp and expo events that have been being hosted in the mountains for long over two decades.